krasimir/azbuka/README.md

 ## API and configuration

-Refer to the official page for the CLI and JavaScript API docs: https://forgecss.krasimirtsonev.com
+Go to the official page for the CLI and JavaScript API docs: https://forgecss.krasimirtsonev.com